 \subsection{Large macroeconomic variables}

-The FRED-MD macroeconomic and financial data file of May 2019 is obtained from McCracken's website, and the variables are transformed as instructed by \cite{MN2016}.
+The FRED-MD data file of May 2019 is obtained from McCracken's website, and the variables are transformed to be stationary as instructed by \cite{MN2016}.
 The data consists of a balanced panel of 128 monthly series spanning the period from June 1999 to May 2019.
 All series are standardized before the analysis.
 Following \cite{MN2016}, the series are categorized into eight groups: \textbf{G1}, Output and Income; \textbf{G2}, Labour Market; \textbf{G3}, Consumption, Orders and Inventories; \textbf{G4}, Housing; \textbf{G5}, Interest and Exchange Rate; \textbf{G6}, Prices; \textbf{G7}, Money and Credit; \textbf{G8}, Stock Market.
-(The group order is different from \citealp{MN2016}.)
-The variables are numbered from 1 to 128, and the descriptions for all the variables are reported in Table \ref{table:fredmdv} in Supplementary Materials.
+(The group order is different from \cite{MN2016}.)
+The variables are numbered from 1 to 128, and the descriptions for all the variables are reported in Table \ref{table:fredmdv} in Supplementary Material.